 Algona does not act as a housing developer.
-The Housing Action Plan identifies where policy changes and improvements can be made to increase affordable housing in the community but does not change policy directly.
-The Housing Action Plan is a guidance document, meant for leading next steps and not for encapsulating strict instructions or limitations upon city housing actions.
+The Housing Action Plan identifies where policy changes and improvements can be made to increase housing in the community but does not change policy directly.
+The Housing Action Plan is a guidance document, meant to help develop the next steps, not for encapsulating strict instructions or limitations upon city housing actions.